ridham-parmar/improwised-new-website/newapp/src/content/testimonials/3-testimonial.md

 ---
-author: 'Dave Stevens'
+author: 'Ignacio Doncel'
-authorDesignation: 'CTO, chartlytics'
+authorDesignation: 'CEO, wishyoo.com'
-description: 'Working with the Improwised team has been a pleasure.
-They helped us get our software and business off the ground.
-We could not have gotten to where we are today without their help!'
+description: 'Improwised Technologies team has planned and directed the WishYoo platform from its inception until becoming a real global platform.
+They have always taken care of quality to an extreme, repeatedly running checks on the code and architecture of external vendors to ensure the best and most efficient outcome.'
-profileImage: '../../images/testimonials/chartlytics.png'
+profileImage: '../../images/testimonials/wishyoo.png'
 siteImage: ''
 ---